 Doctors want power so they can work efficiently.
 The bigger the head, the more powerful the handpiece.
 However, with the large head, the tradeoff is now access and vision; you cannot exactly see what you’re doing.
 Smaller heads provide better access and visibility but they are not as powerful.

-It is a known fact that dental professionals have a high risk for developing hearing loss.
-Much of the hearing loss experienced by practitioners directly relate to the use of loud dental handpieces, over time.
+It is a known fact that dental professionals have a high risk of developing hearing loss.
+Much of the hearing loss experienced by practitioners directly relates to the use of loud dental handpieces, over time.

 Not only does a loud handpiece hurt a dentist’s ears, but it may make patients uncomfortable and may even increase dental anxiety.
 It is best to opt for air-driven dental handpieces that operate in the range of 58 decibels to 71 decibels.